mercuryeater/qr-component/README.md

 # qr-component

-This is the solution to "qr component" proyecto of Make It Real.
+This is the solution to "qr component" project of Make It Real.

 ## Overview
 ### The challenge